 - sentencing hearings, and

 - related child protection matters.

-- you self-identify as Aboriginal (if you think of yourself as Aboriginal), AND
+- you self-identify as Aboriginal, AND

-First Nations Court is open one day each month.
+Each First Nations Court is open one day each month.

 First Nations Court focuses on community and healing.
 First Nations Court takes a restorative justice approach to sentencing.

 A restorative justice approach to sentencing means that: